aLucaz/payment-platform-security/README.md

 # Payment Platform Security
-Security layer of a payment platform, this project implements the new version of Spring Security which has deprecated the WebSecurityConfigurerAdapter.
+Security layer of a payment platform, this project implements the new version of Spring Security OAuth2 Authorization Server which has deprecated the WebSecurityConfigurerAdapter.

 ## Technologies and Concepts used